 Word.
 Excel.
 PowerPoint.
 OneNote.
 MS Office is essential for me, so I purchased Office 365 Personal.
 OneDrive storage is useless for me, because I use Dropbox, so I would be glad for cheaper version of Office 365 Personal, because I’m wasting money for service I don’t need.
 I don’t only use MS Office on Mac, I got it for my iPad and Android smartphone too and thanks to subscription, I can install MS Office on my all devices without violating any law.
 Mostly I use OneNote.
 I was user of Apple’s Notes and in earlier Evernote, but OneNote is much better.
-Current MS Office for Mac and iDevices is very good software, I’m very satisfied.
+Current MS Office for Mac and iOS devices is very good software, I’m very satisfied.
 Good job, Microsoft.

 Ulysses is distraction-free text editor for macOS and iOS.
 I use it for writing texts for our comp-blog.com.
 Ulysses supports Handoff, so I can start writing on iPad and when I come home, then with one click continue on Mac and vice versa.
 Your text library can be automatically saved to iCloud (as library on iCloud) or Dropbox (as plain text).
-Ulysses supports folders and smart folders, markdown, night mode, statistics, goals, attachements etc. Texts can be exported to many formats like plain text or PDF.
+Ulysses supports folders and smart folders, markdown, night mode, statistics, goals, attachements, etc. Texts can be exported to many formats like plain text or PDF.

 You can download Ulysses on the Mac App Store:

-If you need to work with PDF files and Acrobat Reader for Adobe is expensive for you, one of the best solutions is PDF Expert for Mac.
+If you need to work with PDF files and Acrobat Reader from Adobe is expensive for you, one of the best solutions is PDF Expert for Mac.
 You can read and annotate your PDF files.
 Things like updating logo, signature or CV is a matter of a few seconds or minutes.
 It’s really fast.
 You can remove some pages from PDF documents, highlight your texts to study, make marks, add web links to text, merge documents to one, change properties like author and even protect your PDF files by password.
 Great software with great functions.
 App for iOS is available too.

 You can download PDF Expert on the Mac App Store:

-As for Handoff service, PDF Expert uses it’s own Readdle Transfer, which is better that Apple’s Handoff, so no Mac App Store required.
+As for Handoff service, PDF Expert uses its own Readdle Transfer, which is better that Apple’s Handoff, so no Mac App Store required.
 Readdle said it will upgrade regularly both versions, but I still recommend Mac App Store version because of Family Sharing.

 Coda 2 is the best code editor to create webpages.
-It’s not WYSIWYG editor, so you have to learn HTML/CSC/PHP etc. by yourself.
+It’s not WYSIWYG editor, so you have to learn HTML/CSC/PHP, etc. by yourself.
 Many great options, syntax highlighting for many languages, validator, tabs, text finding/replacing, Panic sync and regular updates make Coda 2 one of the best software you can get for your Mac.
 Extensions are supported too.
-It has it’s counterpart for iOS, but I’m not using it, I use Textastic.
+It has its counterpart for iOS, but I’m not using it, I use Textastic.
 Coda for macOS and iOS does not support Handoff.